QuietOn 3 lifestyle

 Inserting the earbuds into my ears was straightforward, although it’ll probably take a couple of attempts for new QuietOn users to nail it.
 I just squeezed the tip, inserted each bud with the stem facing upward, and then twisted it anti-clockwise to “lock” it into place.
 This seemed to ensure a tight fit every time, at least after 15-20 seconds had passed and the foam tips had expanded to fill my ear canal.

 If the smaller size of these earbuds versus the previous model had been apparent visually, it was even more obvious when I stuck them in my ears.
-Where the stem used to protrude slightly, it now tucked in behind each tragus (the small flap in front of the ear canal) and the earbuds weren’t visible from front-on.
+Where the stem used to protrude slightly, it now tucked in alongside each tragus (the small flap in front of the ear canal) and the earbuds weren’t visible from front-on.

 Operation